fairypp/Market_Segmentation_Modeling_for_Amazon_Barnes-Noble/README.md

 ## Market Segmentation Modeling for Amazon and Barnes&Noble

-This is a course project done at the Advanced Business Intelligence class of UTDallas.
+This is a course project done at the Advanced Business Analytics/Intelligence class of UTDallas.
 Topic is: Market Segmentation Modeling for Amazon Barnes&Noble
 Programming language: SAS